dashingsoft/pyarmor/docs/project.rst

 * platform :sup:`New in v5.9.0`

+  | New in v5.9.0

   A string includes one or many platforms.
 Multi platforms are separated by comma.

-  None or empth string means native platform.
+  Leave it to None or blank if not cross-platform obfuscating

-* license_file :sup:`New in v5.9.0`
+* license_file

+  > New in v5.9.0

-  Use this license file other than default one.
+  Use this license file other than the default one.

-  None or empth string means the default one.
+  Leave it to None or blank to use the default one.

 * bootstrap_code :sup:`New in v5.9.0`

   How to generate :ref:`Bootstrap Code` for the obfuscated entry scripts:

+    - 0

-    - 0: Do not insert bootstrap code into entry script
+      Do not insert bootstrap code into entry script

+    - 1 (Default)

-    - 1: (Default) Insert the bootstrap code into entry script.
+      Insert the bootstrap code into entry script.
 If the script name is ``__init__.py``, make a relative import with leading dots, otherwise make absolute import.

+    - 2

-    - 2: The bootstrap code will always be made an absolute import without leading dots in the entry script.
+      The bootstrap code will always be made an absolute import without leading dots in the entry script.

+    - 3

-    - 3: The bootstrap code will always be made a relative import with leading dots in the entry script.
+      The bootstrap code will always be made a relative import with leading dots in the entry script.

 * runtime_mode :sup:`New in v5.9.0`